fluencelabs/hackethberlin/README.md

 Of course, building EVM code from Vyper, from Scala DSL, using Free Monads and Shapeless Records, is not enough.

-So we're working on Macro Programming support as well.
-It will add one more layer of Scala code (parsed to Scala AST, used to generate Crotalinae DSL, and down on a chain).
+So we're working on Macro Programming support as well, so you can write your contracts in a less crazy, more usual Scala and still get all safety advantages.
+It will add one more layer of Scala code: Scala -> Scala AST (macro) -> Crotalinae DSL -> Vyper.

 So stay tuned!